learn-co-curriculum/react-hooks-forms-lab/README.md

   ```

 - Add the new item to the list by updating state.
 To get the test passing,
-  you'll need to use a prop called `onItemFormSubmit` as a callback.
+  you'll need to use a prop called `onItemFormSubmit` as a callback and pass the
+  new item to it.

   **NOTE**: to add a new element to an array in state, it's a good idea to use
   the spread operator: